-Street trees exist within tree beds all over the city and new trees should be installed wherever feasible if conditions allow.
-Tree beds are currently the only required design, however Connected Tree Beds should be used wherever possible to provide improved tree health; Stormwater Management Practices— those that take water from the roadway — should be considered wherever DEP Priority Areas are affected.
+Tree beds are currently the only required design, however, Connected Tree Beds should be used wherever possible to provide for improved tree health.
+Planted Stormwater Management Practices, those that take water from the roadway, should be considered wherever feasible and maintenance can be provided.

 Benefits